 Tell us a little bit more about yourselves and what your day to day currently looks like at this time.

-Jodie of CHOMPSJodie Lyons: I lead marketing partnerships at CHOMPS, including influencers which takes up a big part of my day to day.
+Jodie Lyons: I lead marketing partnerships at CHOMPS, including influencers which takes up a big part of my day to day.
 I also head up our brand partnerships and our affiliate programming.
 My days truly do look different every single day, especially right now.
 I don’t think anybody’s day looks like it normally does right now, but I am constantly working with influencers through various networks or relationships that we manage directly.
 I also collaborate with a lot of awesome like-minded brands in the CPG space and put together really fun partnerships that way.
 I lead affiliate marketing too, which works closely in line with our influencer programming.
 I have my hand in a lot of different things, influencer being a really big part of my day.

-Pete of CHOMPSPete Maldonado: I’m the CEO of CHOMPS and I oversee everything sales and marketing.
+Pete Maldonado: I’m the CEO of CHOMPS and I oversee everything sales and marketing.
 We have a COO, our co-founder Rashid, and he handles everything operations and finance.
 And so I stay in my lane with sales and marketing.

 Perlu: Awesome.
 The more fun job anyway, right?